 Complex Permanent Tissues

-Unlike simple tissues, complex tissues are made up of more than of cells, though have the same origin and are targeted to perform the same function.
+Unlike simple tissues, complex tissues comprise of more than cells, though they have the same origin.
+Also, they are targeted to perform the same function.
 These tissues are present in two forms which are Xylem and Phloem.

 These cells are helpful in transporting nutrients and water to various parts of the plants.
 There are many elements in these cells like xylem fibres, xylem parenchyma, vessels and tracheids, out of which vessels play a significant role.
 These vessels are the small tubes that provide the supply of water and minerals in plants.
 This work is supported by the tracheids.

 The only living cells in the xylem are the xylem parenchyma which plays the role of storing the food and transporting the water.
 The xylem fibres function in supporting plants and trees.
 The point to note is that the xylem is responsible for only vertical conduction (one direction).

 Phloem parenchyma, phloem fibres, companion cells, and sieve tubes are the four elements of the phloem.
 It plays a role in transporting food and nutrients from leaves to various parts of the plants.
 The important point to note is that the conduction is bidirectional in the phloem; that is phloem transport the nutrients and minerals in both directions of the plants.